FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

     GET /companies/<shortname>/items/?language=es

 Doing this gives you company-provided translations.
 It does not translate field names etc., and it does not change currency formatting or provide other localization.

+## Question: Online Booking Statuses

+What are online bookings statuses?

+### Answer

+Online Booking Status: Each availability has an online booking status, which controls how it can be viewed and booked by online customers.
+In most cases, the status will be set to `auto`, which automatically prevents online customers from booking after a certain time cutoff, based on [item’s settings](https://help.fareharbor.com/dashboard/items/online-booking-settings/).
+The other statuses include `open`, `call`, `closed`, `cancelled`.

+These statuses are included in:
+* `GET /companies/<shortname>/availabilities/<availability.pk>/`
+* `GET /companies/<shortname>/items/<item.pk>/minimal/availabilities/date/<date>/`
+* `GET /companies/<shortname>/items/<item.pk>/minimal/availabilities/date-range/<start-date>/<end-date>/`

+For a complete description of these statuses and their meaning, go to [https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/](https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/).

 # FH API Integration Best Practices